ome/omero-documentation/developers/Omero/Model.rst

    quickly) be verified by the database.
 See `wiki:proposals/Validation </ome/wiki/proposals/Validation>`_
 -  Versioning/Locking?
--  ObjectFactory? for wrapping model objects from `OmeroBlitz </ome/wiki/OmeroBlitz>`_
+-  ObjectFactory? for wrapping model objects from OmeroBlitz
 -  Links to external models
 -  Client cache
 -  Document collection methods